Thamir-73/ideagnUpdated/source/_posts/brocicec.md

 or

-“as long as you’re happy, that’s what’s matter.”
+“as long as you’re happy, that’s what matters.”

 But that only amplifies the already omni-detectable ice-cream, which needs less emphasis,